SteveBarnett/Remixing/_thinking/notes-from-the-way-app-by-henry-shukman.md

 - Learning not just to have a still body, but to be comfortable in it, is a tried and tested way for helping the mind slow down and become more still.
 - There is a place we can find in our own first-person field of experience that is always still.
 - Awareness itself is also somehow 'still'.
 It can't move.
 It doesn't change.
 Movement can only occur in relation to something else.
+- Yaoshan: 'take the backward step that shines the lamp inward.'
+    - Something like: 'relax, don't strive, release back into a light of awareness that is already present.'
+    - The advice of taking a 'backward step' seems to suggest that it won't help to be 'striving forward'.
+- (from email) It’s not an answer on the same level that any question about it is asked.
+It’s not on the same level as all other questions and answers we have known.

 [The Way app](https://www.thewayapp.com/)